When Should You Call Our Kansas City Wrongful Death Lawyer?

 - Damages.
 If your case is a wrongful death claim, then clearly you and your loved one have paid the ultimate price and experienced the greatest emotional and tragic damage from another's negligence.
 Death is a compensable damage in Kansas and Missouri law.
 However, state laws can be complicated and certain caps apply in certain situations.
 Our law firm can help you navigate these state laws, gather important evidence and conduct the proper investigation so you can present the strongest case possible to maximize your wrongful death claim.

 What's the Deadline to File a Wrongful Death Claim?

-Like other personal injury claims, a wrongful death claim must be pursued in a timely manner before the expiration of certain deadlines, known as “statutes of limitations.”
+Like other personal injury claims, a wrongful death claim must be pursued in a timely manner before the expiration of certain deadlines, known as a wrongful death “statutes of limitations.”
 If you fail to file your claim prior to those deadlines, your claim will be barred, and you will no longer have the right to recover compensation.

 In Missouri, the statute of limitations for a wrongful death claim is generally three years.
 See R.S.Mo.
 537.100.
 However, this statute of limitations can be reduced in certain situations, so it is important for your case to be evaluated by an experienced personal injury or wrongful death attorney to determine if a shorter statute of limitations applies.
 For example, in Missouri if a wrongful death action involves medical malpractice, the statute of limitations may be two years.
 See R.S.Mo.
 516.105.